aaarvind/azure-docs/articles/storage/common/storage-ref-azcopy.md

 # azcopy

-AzCopy is a command-line tool that moves data into and out of Azure Storage.
+AzCopy is a command-line tool that copies data into and out of Azure Storage.

 ## Synopsis